libis/teneo-ruby/README.md

     The number of times bundler will retry to install a gem when a connection problem occurs.

--   `LD_LIBRARY_PATH`

-    The default location(s) where share libraries will be searched at run-time.
-It is by default set
-    to the path of the Oracle client: `/oracle-client`

 -   `BUNDLE_PATH`

     The location where gems are installed.
 This is set to the value of the `GEMS_PATH` build argument